 Creditors can be flexible in terms of what they deal they agree too.
 They can take monthly amounts, as well as large lump payments.
 If there is substantial equity in any assets you own, creditors may expect that some of this equity is released as part of your IVA.

-If you are unsure on whether you are eligible to enter into an IVA, it’s important to act quickly.
+If you are unsure whether you are eligible to enter into an IVA, it’s essential to act quickly.
 One of our experienced advisors can give you free guidance and walk you through the necessary criteria.